aau-zid/BigBlueButton-liveStreaming/README.md

 * BBB_USER_NAME - the username to join the meeting.
 (Default: Live)
 * BBB_SHOW_CHAT - shows the chat on the left side of the window (Default: false)
 * BBB_RESOLUTION - the streamed/downloaded resolution (Default: 1920x1080)
+* BBB_CHAT_MESSAGE - prefix for the message that would be posted to BBB chat, while joining a conference (Default: "This meeting is streamed to")
 * TZ - Timezone (Default: Europe/Vienna)

 #### Chat settings